clairetkw/carpark-app/README.md

 ## Description

-The HDB Carpark App allows users to search for available lots in HDB-run carparks near their current location or a location of their choosing by making use of APIs to harness real-time data from a variety of sources.
+The HDB Carpark App allows users to search for available lots in HDB-run carparks near their current location or a location of their choosing by using APIs to harness real-time data from a variety of sources.

 Try out our project [here](https://transcendent-paletas-3b5092.netlify.app/ "link to deployed site")!